-The problem is that people see me talking about one particular country and they take it to be the one-size-fits-all answer.
+People see our founder, Andrew Henderson, and the Nomad Capitalist team talking about one particular country, and they take it to be the one-size-fits-all answer.
 Unfortunately, there is no one size fits all.

 Every country has pros and cons.